Who Can Still Have a Free TV Licence?

 Who can still have a free TV licence?

-Since July 2020 only households containing someone aged over 75 who is in receipt of Pension Credit can have a free TV licence.
+Since July 2020 only households containing someone aged over 75 who receives Pension Credit can have a free TV licence.
 Accordingly, this free licence covers everyone living at the property.
-You are able to apply for it online
+You can apply for it online

 You can also apply by phone by calling 0300 790 6071